robcarver17/pysystemtrade/docs/production.md

 #####  View process configuration

 This allows you to see the configuration for each process, either from `control_config.yaml` or the `private_control_config.yaml` file.
 See [scheduling](#pysystemtrade-scheduling).

+#### Update configuration

+These options allow you to update, or suggest how to update, the instrument configuration as discussed [here](/docs/instruments.md).

+- Auto update spread cost configuration based on sampling and trades
+- Suggest 'bad' markets (illiquid or costly)
+- Suggest which duplicate market to use

 ### Interactive diagnostics